iamsiva11/iamsiva11.github.io/_posts/2017-12-30-extra-features-seq2seq.md

 Say we have extra features like POS for every source token and we want a way to train those features.
 Instead of ignoring them and training just with the typical source-target parallel corpus training way.

-To understand this a little bit more, lets explore the statistical Sequence modelling methods before deep learning.
+To understand this a little bit more, let's explore the statistical Sequence modelling methods before deep learning.

 ### Sequence modelling before deep learning